 The ability to submit intraday offers in Markets Gateway is an optional feature.
-Market Sellers who wish to submit updates to their generation resource offers after the close of the Generation Rebidding Period have to formally opt in to the resource's Fuel Cost Policy and in Markets Gateway.
+Market Sellers who wish to submit updates to their generation resource's cost-based offers after the close of the Generation Rebidding Period have to formally opt in to intraday updates to the resource's Fuel Cost Policy and in Markets Gateway and describe the intraday update process in the resource's Fuel Cost Policy.
 By default, generation resources are designated as opted out of intraday offers.